Competition: US & Canada

 things as an engineer.
 While he has been called researcher, computer

 scientist, musician, product designer, inventor, and entrepreneur, he

 doesn’t fit any single profile.
 He is a different animal, a hybrid

 engineer/designer/artist working at the intersections of disciplines.

-An Assistant Professor At Stanford University's Center for Computer Research in Music and Acoustics (CCRMA), Ge researches programming language design for music, instruments for laptop orchestras, toys and game design for musical expression, musical human-computer interactions, aesthetics of media technology design, and education at the intersection of art, engineering, and design.
+An Associate Professor at Stanford University’s Center for Computer Research in Music and Acoustics (CCRMA), Ge researches artful design — programming language design for music, instruments for laptop orchestra, toys and game design for musical expression, human-computer interaction, aesthetics of technology-mediated design, and education at the intersection of art, engineering, and the humanities.

 Follow this link to view Ge Wang’s TED talk: “The DIY orchestra of the future”